Frequently Asked Questions:

 Hamilton County, IL - Criminal and Civil files are current from 2002.

-Henry County, IL - Criminal files are current from 1989 on, and all prior cases have been put in if any activity was pending.
+Henry County, IL - Criminal files are current from 1989.
+Prior cases have been put in if any activity was pending.

 Iroquois County, IL - Civil files are current from 1990.
 Criminal files are current from 1988.